vin-liberty/powershell-snippets/README.md

 ## Description
 The Snippets are based on the built-in Alias of PowerShell5.1.
+You can use `Get-Alias` to view all built-in Alias in PowerShell if you don't know what Alias are built-in.

 Some Alias are not adopted as Snippets.
-Some are not so useful such as "man" and "help".
-And the other part is that the commands that Alias is based on have been removed in PowerShell 7 such as "Suspend-Job" and the cmdlets about "wmi".
+Some are not so useful in `ps1` script files such as `man` and `help`.
+And the other part is that the commands that Alias is based on have been removed in PowerShell 7 such as `Suspend-Job`，`Set-WmiInstance`, `Invoke-WmiMethod`.

-I have also added some Alias that are not built-in.
+Except for the built-in Alias in PowerShell, I also added some code snippets that are **not built-in Alias in PowerShell**.
+As follows:

 |Prefix|Body|
 | ------------ | ------------ |
 |touch|New-Item|